MXene Course

 • Full Price (by 03/03/2025): $1,500

-This section will introduce researchers to MXene synthesis best practices.
-Course attendees will receive detailed instruction as well as laboratory tutorials on how to synthesize MXenes.
+This section will introduce researchers to best practices for MXene synthesis.
+Course attendees will receive detailed instructions as well as laboratory tutorials on how to synthesize MXenes.
 Participants will also learn about common mistakes encountered during MXene synthesis and receive course materials to guide their future research.
 This course is a great resource for researchers new to the MXene field as well as current MXene researchers who want to further advance their skillset.

-In this section, we will cover the characterization of MXene powders, colloidal solutions, single flakes and films by Raman spectroscopy, electron microscopy, UV-vis, XPS and other techniques.
+In this section, we will cover the characterization of MXene powders, colloidal solutions, single flakes, and films by Raman spectroscopy, electron microscopy, UV-vis, XPS, and other techniques.
 Experienced researchers will teach you how to determine the quality, flake size, and delamination of MXenes on the example of Ti3C2Tx.
 Sample preparation and elimination of measurement artifacts will be discussed in detail.
-Interpretation of Raman, UV-vis and XPS spectra of various MXenes will be provided.
-Bring your spectra and images and discuss them with our experts.
+Interpretation of Raman, UV-vis, and XPS spectra of various MXenes will be provided.
+NEW: This year, we have a presentation on the Computational Modeling of MXenes, which will introduce approaches for understanding and predicting the properties and behaviors of MXenes.
+This module will provide a fundamental understanding of how computational methods complement experimental efforts, guiding the rational design and discovery of next-generation MXene-based materials.

 MXene Electrochemistry